Yurik72/ESPHap/README.md

 The API to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h), its funtions are self-explanatory.

-Once all accessories, services and characteristics are defined we need to call
+Once all accessories, services and characteristics are defined, we need to call
 ```c
 hap_init_homekit_server();
 ```